Wander Franco Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in MLB.
+- The Reds pitching staff ranks 10th in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds' 4.95 team ERA ranks 23rd among all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (5.25).

-- Reds pitchers combine to allow the ninth-fewest home runs in baseball (15 total, 0.9 per game).
+- Reds pitchers combine to allow 19 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The Reds will send Lodolo (2-0) out to make his fourth start of the season.
-He is 2-0 with a 2.12 ERA and 27 strikeouts in 17 2/3 innings pitched.

-- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he went five innings, allowing two earned runs while giving up eight hits.
+- Stoudt will start for the Reds, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.